Alamofire/Foundation/README.md

 ## Members

 The Alamofire Software Foundation is represented by a board of directors, who provide logistical and financial oversight over the organization itself.

-The following individuals serve as founding members:
+See [BYLAWS.md](./BYLAWS.md) for more details.

+### Christian Noon (President / Treasurer)

+[Christian Noon](https://github.com/cnoon) is a Principal Engineer at Nike, focusing on creating the next generation of sport, health and fitness apps.
+Christian’s background began in virtual reality and computer graphics at the Iowa State Virtual Reality Applications Center (VRAC) and eventually spawned off into Mac and iOS development.
+He has worked at several large companies (Dreamworks Animation, Nike) building apps ranging from intricate rendering pipeline tools to mobile and wearable apps used by millions.
+Christian has been an active contributor to open source libraries for many years across multiple languages.
+He first started contributing to Alamofire shortly after its initial release, and has been actively involved ever since.

+### Kevin Harwood (Vice President)

+[Kevin Harwood](https://github.com/kcharwood) is a Consulting Architect at Mutual Mobile, a tech agency partnering with some of the biggest companies in the world.
+Kevin is a seasoned mobile developer and software engineer, having created various mobile applications that span different industries and consumer segments – from wearables, retail, health and fitness, connected home and much more.
+Kevin first starting contributing to AFNetworking back in July of 2012, and has also worked on many other well known, open source libraries.
+Kevin also currently serves on the Industry Advisory Board for Software Engineering at Auburn University.

+### Jon Shier (Secretary)

+[Jon Shier](https://github.com/jshier) has been programming on Apple platforms since learning Objective-C on the Mac OS X Public Beta.
+Having been a hobbyist for over a decade, Jon joined Detroit Labs in Detroit, Michigan in 2013, where he works with smart and talented people to bring client ideas to life.

+## Alumni

+### Mattt Thompson

+[Mattt Thompson](https://github.com/mattt) is the founder of the Alamofire Software Foundation and the original creator of AFNetworking and Alamofire.

 ### Kyle Fuller

 [Kyle Fuller](https://github.com/kylef) started developing Swift the very day it was announced and he hasn’t looked back since.
 He’s an active contributor in the open-source Swift scene and the technical lead behind CocoaPods -- The Dependency manager for Cocoa.
 By day he focuses on API Blueprint, an API description language at Apiary.

-### Kevin Harwood

-[Kevin Harwood](https://github.com/kcharwood) is a Consulting Architect at Mutual Mobile, a tech agency partnering with some of the biggest companies in the world.
-Kevin is a seasoned mobile developer and software engineer, having created various mobile applications that span different industries and consumer segments – from wearables, retail, health and fitness, connected home and much more.
-Kevin first starting contributing to AFNetworking back in July of 2012, and has also worked on many other well known, open source libraries.
-Kevin also currently serves on the Industry Advisory Board for Software Engineering at Auburn University.

-### Christian Noon

-[Christian Noon](https://github.com/cnoon) is a Lead iOS Engineer at Nike, focusing on creating the next generation of sport, health and fitness apps.
-Christian’s background began in virtual reality and computer graphics at the Iowa State Virtual Reality Applications Center (VRAC) and eventually spawned off into Mac and iOS development.
-He has worked at several large companies (Dreamworks Animation, Nike) building apps ranging from intricate rendering pipeline tools to mobile and wearable apps used by millions.
-Christian has been an active contributor to open source libraries for many years across multiple languages.
-He first started contributing to Alamofire shortly after its initial release, and has been actively involved ever since.

 ## Communication